 Thinking About Germany's Broader Fine Dining Map

 Krefeld's proximity to Düsseldorf means it is never entirely isolated from that city's more developed food scene.
 But proximity also creates a dynamic where Krefeld venues need a reason to exist independently of the larger neighbour, and that reason is almost always either price positioning, neighbourhood belonging, or a format that the larger city does not serve as well.
-JAN in Munich and Restaurant Haerlin in Hamburg occupy the leading of their respective city tiers; Krefeld's dining positions itself in a different register entirely, which is not a criticism so much as a description of scale and market logic.
+JAN in Munich and Restaurant Haerlin in Hamburg occupy the best of their respective city tiers; Krefeld's dining positions itself in a different register entirely, which is not a criticism so much as a description of scale and market logic.

 For international context, the contrast with something like Le Bernardin in New York City or Lazy Bear in San Francisco, both operating inside deeply competitive metropolitan dining markets, underlines how different the conditions are for a restaurant in a lower-Rhine city of under 250,000 people.
 Different conditions require different reading frameworks.
 Krefeld venues should be assessed on the terms their market makes possible, not against benchmarks built for global dining capitals.